mandy-kate/react-redux-pract/README.md

 Your job is to pass the tests we have provided.
 As you make the tests pass the kata-app will update and you will be able to see your components update on localhost:8080.

-Try to understand how the `state` in `client/components/app.js` is passed down as `props` to its child components.
+Try to understand how the `INITIAL_DATA` in `client/components/app.js` is passed down as `props` to its child components.

 Run `npm run test` for the tests and in a separate terminal run `npm run dev` to start the app.